ChrisPenner/rasa/docs/Building-An-Extension.md

 ```

 If we've done this right, then when we rebuild the editor should compile and
 start up!
+If you get an error stating that Haskell couldn't find the
+`Control.Monad.IO.Class` module then you may need to add 'mtl' to the list of
-Okay, so how can we see whether it worked?
-If you're using the Vim key-bindings then you can quit using `Ctrl-C`
+build-depends in `rasa-example-config.cabal`.
+Okay, so how can we see whether
+it worked?
+If you're using the Vim key-bindings then you can quit using
-and check your directory to see if you've got any new files!
+`Ctrl-C` and check your directory to see if you've got any new files!

 ```sh
 $ cat hello-world.txt